onethawt/idaplugins-list/README.md

 * [IDA C#](https://github.com/Fabi/IDACSharp): Scripting IDA with C#

 * [IDA Compare](https://github.com/dzzie/IDACompare): IDA disassembly level diffing tool, find patches and modifications between malware variants.
 See mydoom A/B sample database and video trainer for usage.

+* [IDA Emu](https://github.com/36hours/idaemu): idaemu is an IDA Pro Plugin - use for emulating code in IDA Pro. it is base on unicorn-engine.

 * [IDA Eye](http://www.mfmokbel.com/Down/RCE/Documentation.html): Plugin that enables you to perform different operations at the mnemonic level, independent of any particular processor type.
 These operations are facilitated through a parameterized template, which include the capabilities to de/highlight instructions, gather statistical information about the frequency of each instruction, and search for sequences of mnemonics, among other features.